 7. Do Not Smoke or Drink:

 Smoking, drinking or drug abuse is sure to cause complications in fertility and conception.
-It should be totally avoided even after conceiving as it may cause deformity or abnormal growth of fetus.
+It should be totally avoided even after conceiving as it may cause deformity or abnormal growth of the fetus.
+(10)

 Q. What are the foods to avoid or eat after IUI?